- News and Events

 Innovative Employer Healthcare Practices

 It is no secret that spending on healthcare has steadily been on the rise.
-As discussed in this article from HBR, approximately half of the U.S. being insured by their employer, many employers have shifted the financial pressure to their employees to offset this burden.
-As a result, employees are facing skyrocketing deductibles, with average annual deductibles increasing by nearly 50% since 2017.
+As discussed in this article from The Commonwealth Fund, approximately half of the U.S. being insured by their employer, many employers have shifted the financial pressure to their employees to offset this burden.
+Up from 9.1 percent in 2010, premium contributions and deductibles totaled 11.6 percent of median income in 2020.